yang-zhang/yang-zhang.github.io/ds_docker.md

   docker run --rm -v ~/git:/tmp -it yang-zhang-ds bash -c 'export PYTHONPATH=$PYTHONPATH:/tmp/ds-utils:/tmp/secrets; bash' }
 ```
 Note that the `$PYTHONPATH` is updated in the container to include the local packages you want to add.
+In this example, jupyter notebook is running on `0.0.0.0:8888`.
 ---
 Go back to [github/yang-zhang Home Page](https://yang-zhang.github.io/)